DallasDominguez1/Sample_Repo/README.md

-# Sample_Repo
+# ECE 16 Sample Repository
-Just an example repo for ECE 16 students to clone
+This repository is just an example of a remote repository.
+In order to have a copy of this repository on your machine (a local repository), you must clone this project to your computer first.